Kamseyz/Kamseyz/README.md

 # 👨🏾‍💻 Backend Developer ✨
 I code.
 Respectfully!! 🫡

-Greetings, esteemed colleagues! 🌐 As a **Backend Developer**, I take pride in building APIs and systems that power modern apps — clean, secure, and scalable.
-My craft is still evolving, but every project is a new brushstroke on the canvas of innovation.
+Greetings I'm DIKE EBUKA CHRISTOPHER, a **Backend Developer**, I take pride in building APIs and systems that power modern apps clean, secure, and scalable.
+My craft is constantly evolving, i am still learning tho, and every day I strive to become a better developer.
 ---

 ## ⚡️ My Code Craft

-I write code with clarity and purpose — sometimes fueled by coffee, always driven by curiosity.
+I write code with clarity and purpose and i am always driven by curiosity.
 Your app won’t just run, it will *flow*. ✨

-I leave behind trails of efficient syntax ⚡️ and an ever-growing arsenal of tools.
+I leave behind trails of efficient syntax ⚡️ and an ever growing arsenal of tools.

 ---

-## 💥 My Professional Arsenal
+## 💥 Tools i have Work with

-**Backend Expertise**
+**Backend**
 - 🐍 Python (Django, Django REST Framework)
 - 🔐 RESTful APIs

-**Frontend Flavor**
+**Frontend**
 - ⚛️ React (still sharpening my skills 🔧)
 - 🎨 TailwindCSS, Bootstrap, CSS